PIP-Technical-Team/PIPmanual/README.md

                       "bookdown::gitbook")

 ```
-You can also use the hel
+You can also use the helper file `render_book.R` in the root of the directory to execute the code above.